Club History

 In those early years the W.A. trials were held close in to the city around the Swan and Canning Rivers and coastal wetlands.
 Hot lunches were made in the caravan and there was time after trials for socializing.
 Our Club held dances, parties and picnics.
 Some members were in the cast when a pantomime of Cinderella was produced by Marie Ewen.
 They had fun at rehearsals with supper and drinks.
 Peter Reekie was Cinderella and Paddy Brendish was Prince Charming!

 Paul became very ill and Peter Reekie stepped in to continue the classes.
 He was friends with the family that leased land adjacent to the Bennett Brook in Lord Street, Lockridge and so we moved there.
-This site was also a great trial site for many events .
-Peter was helped by several people including Jean Henderson, who took charge of group of very young dogs.
+This site was also a great trial site.
+Peter was helped by several people including Jean Henderson, who took charge of a group of very young dogs.
 TerryLittle helped Peter with the older group.
 There was a happy atmosphere.

-After trialling at Lord Street for over 30 years ,with no complaints from residents nearby, the site was closed to us.
-Noise and damage caused by off road motor bikes caused trouble.
-Gary Papamarkos and then Heather Ellis agreed to take the class at Kingsmeadow for several years.
+After trialling at Lord Street for over 30 years with no complaints from residents nearby the site was closed to us.
+Noise and damage caused by off road motor bikes caused the trouble.
+Gary Papamarkos and then Heather Ellis agreed to take the class at Kings Meadow for several years.

 WELL DONE, ALL THE INSTRUCTORS